ZoraMadge/mindfold-zen/README.md

 - Add real-time notifications for game events
 - Support for custom game rules and variants

+## 📹 Demo Video

+A complete demonstration of the MindfoldZen game is available in the project root: [mindfold-zen.mp4](mindfold-zen.mp4)

 ## 🙏 Acknowledgments

 - Built with [Zama's FHEVM](https://github.com/zama-ai/fhevm)